-- 67. The EAED identifies a number of potential public health related impacts on identified Protected Characteristic groups (see paragraphs 70 to 72).
-Public health issues also formed part of the Strategic Environmental Assessment undertaken for the review of the LTP Car Parking Strategy (see paragraphs 73 to 74). - 68.
+- 69. There are no direct public health implications as a result of the proposals put forward in this report. - 70.
+The EAED identifies a number of potential public health related impacts on identified Protected Characteristic groups (see paragraphs 77 to 79).
+Public health issues also formed part of the Strategic Environmental Assessment undertaken for the review of the LTP Car Parking Strategy (see paragraphs 73 to 74). - 71.
 A potential impact of implementing the proposed options is reduced car trips and circulating traffic, and possibly encouragement for people to use more sustainable transport modes such as walking, cycling and buses.
-In turn this may have a positive impact on air quality, carbon emission, reliance on fossil fuels, activity levels and communities.
+In turn, this may have a positive impact on air quality, carbon emission, reliance on fossil fuels, activity levels and communities.